-James lives 500 metres from school G, a foundation school and also his local school.
+James lives 500 metres from a school and is his local school.
 His parents do not want him to go there.
 They want their son to sit the grammar school tests.
 The other schools they have expressed preferences for, with the exception of school B, are a considerable distance from the home address.
 Their preferences are:

-1 School A (grammar)
+- 1 School A (grammar)

-2 School B (Catholic voluntary aided)
+- 2 School B (Catholic voluntary aided)

-3 School C (grammar)
+- 3 School C (grammar)

-4 School D (voluntary aided)
+- 4 School D (voluntary aided)

-5 School E (foundation)
+- 5 School E (foundation)

-6 School F (community)
+- 6 School F (community)